You can register to vote in Michigan if:

 • A voter-registration drive.

-• Click here to vote online.
+• Click here to register to vote online.

 Early voting is the opportunity to cast a ballot in person before Election Day at an early voting site.